MicrosoftDocs/entra-docs/docs/identity/saas-apps/eflok-tutorial.md

    ![Screenshot shows how to edit Basic SAML Configuration.](common/edit-urls.png "Basic Configuration")

-1. On the **Basic SAML Configuration** section, the user does not have to perform any step as the app is already pre-integrated with Microsoft Entra.
+1. On the **Basic SAML Configuration** section, the user doesn't have to perform any step as the app is already pre-integrated with Microsoft Entra.

 1. On the **Set up single sign-on with SAML** page, in the **SAML Signing Certificate** section, find **Certificate (Raw)** and select **Download** to download the certificate and save it on your computer.